 1. All teams must have access to a home field.
-11-man teams are highly encouraged to have access to a properly sized playing surface.
-This is encouraged, but not required.
+Sizing of such a surface must comply with rule K6.

 2. All players must be properly equipped.

 3. Coaches must have a copy of each player's athletic physical on file and on hand at games.
 They must also be able to verify where their players attend school.